Brucephalus/Textbooks/Prosocial.md

 Waiting doesn’t mean weakness.
 It means you know what your mission is—and you're not letting drama, distraction, or disrespect pull you off course.

 Delaying the strike isn’t backing down.
 It’s _leveling up your advantage_.
 It’s choosing when to act _because you’re focused on winning the war, not just the skirmish_.
 The man who waits wisely doesn’t strike less—he strikes smarter.

-Expansion of Topic **8.2.2.3 Building the Discipline to Choose Your Battles** results in meaningful, non-speculative substance and is within scope.

 ##### 8.2.2.3 Building the Discipline to Choose Your Battles